Skip to content

 Container growing

-If you have a small garden, patio or terrace, then container growing could be for you.
-Here are some useful tips to help you make the most of container growing.
+If you have a small garden, patio or terrace, then growing plants in pots could be a way for you to bring colour to your outdoor space.
+Here are some useful tips to help you get the most out of container growing.

 Choosing plants for containers